Light-cone Distribution Amplitudes of Vector Mesons within the Self-Consistent Light-front Quark Model: Numerical results

 The $n$th Gegenbauer moment $a_n(\mu)$, $\xi$-moment $\langle \xi^n\rangle^{\parallel(\perp)}$, and transverse moment $\langle \mathbf{k}^n_\perp\rangle^{\parallel(\perp)}$ are calculated, and the numerical results are presented in Tables.~\ref{tab:2}--\ref{tab:4}.
 From these results, one can make the following observations:

 \begin{itemize} \item As mentioned above, due to SU(2) symmetry, the odd-order Gegenbauer moments $a_{1,3}$ of $\rho$ vanish.
 In general, the value of $a_1$ increases with the heavy quark mass and decreases with the reduction in the mass difference between constituent quarks.
 The values of $a_{1}$ for the twist-3 are larger than those of twist-2, i.e., $a_1^\perp>a_1^\parallel$, as shown in Table.~\ref{tab:2}, which is similar to the findings in study of pseudoscalar mesons~\cite{Li:2026wmb}.
 This also confirms that the symmetry breaking effect in higher twist DAs is more remarkable.
 Similar to the Gegenbauer moments, the values of $\xi$-moments generally increases with the heavy quark mass and decreases with the reduction in the mass difference between constituent quarks.
 The values of $\langle \xi^n\rangle$ for the twist-3 are generally larger than those of twist-2, i.e., $\langle \xi^n\rangle^\perp>\langle \xi^n\rangle^\parallel$, as shown in Table.~\ref{tab:3}.
 This reflects a greater longitudinal separation between the constituent quarks in the higher twist LCDAs.
 It is also evident that $\langle \xi^n\rangle$ naturally decrease as $n$ increases.
 For brevity, we compare some of our results with other available theoretical models, as summarized in Table.~\ref{tab:4}.
+One noticeable discrepancy appears in the values of $\langle \xi^1\rangle_{K^*}^{\parallel,\perp}$, which are larger than those obtained in DSE, lattice QCD, and QCD sum-rule analyses.
+This difference mainly originates from the stronger SU(3) flavor-symmetry breaking effects in the present LFQM framework, where the constituent strange-quark mass and the self-consistent $M\rightarrow M_0$ treatment enhance the asymmetry of the longitudinal momentum distribution.
+In addition, different nonperturbative approaches adopt distinct treatments of confinement dynamics, quark masses, and wave-function structures, which can further lead to quantitative differences in the $\xi$-moments.
+Nevertheless, the overall hierarchical behavior and qualitative trends remain consistent among different approaches.

 \item The transverse moment $\langle \mathbf{k}^n_\perp\rangle^{\parallel(\perp)}$ generally increases with the parameter $\beta$ (and thus with meson mass), supporting the interpretation that $\beta$ characterizes the transverse ``size'' of the bound state and implying that transverse separation of constituent quarks is more pronounced in heavy mesons.
 Interestingly, the twist-2 LCDAs exhibit slightly larger transverse moments than the twist-3 LCDAs, i.e., $\langle \mathbf{k}_\perp^n\rangle^{\parallel} \gtrsim \langle \mathbf{k}_\perp^n\rangle^{\perp}$.
 Table.~\ref{tab:5} further shows that for the heavy mesons, the difference between the twist-2 and twist-3 transverse moment are very small (less than $2\%$).
 Therefore, one can expects that $\langle \mathbf{k}^n_\perp\rangle^{\parallel(\perp)}$ will exhibit twist independence in the heavy quark limit, which consist with the findings in the previous studies of pseudoscalar mesons showing that transverse moments $\langle \mathbf{k}^n_\perp\rangle$ are twist independent under replacement $M\to M_0$~\cite{Li:2026wmb}. \end{itemize}